mjbradvica/MediatorBuddy/README.md

 Have your controller inherit from the [MediatorBuddyApi](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyApi.cs) base class.

-Pass your requests the "ExecuteRequest" method and use one of the built-in success callbacks.
+Pass your requests to the "ExecuteRequest" method and use one of the built-in success callbacks.

 ```csharp
 [ApiController]